Courses

 Child Aware Practice

-Delivery Mode Duration For more infomation or to enrol
+Delivery mode Duration For more information or to enrol

-Delivery Mode Duration For more infomation or to enrol
+Delivery mode Duration For more information or to enrol

-This program is made up of a series of webinars and two eLearning modules on topics such as assessment, formulation, diagnosis, care planning and care review.
-The information contained in these recordings has been provided by Clinical Excellence Queensland, Insight, Dovetail and the Learning Centre.
-Some of the recordings are informational while others demonstrate how to complete documentation, apply the principles of comprehensive care in multidisciplinary teams and provide comprehensive care in your practice.
+This program consists of a series of webinars and two eLearning modules covering topics such as assessment, formulation, diagnosis, care planning and care review.
+The information within these recordings has been provided by Clinical Excellence Queensland, Insight, Dovetail and the Learning Centre.

-Note: RE08 is a collection of resources and not a course; ie it does not have a designated start or finish, or a prescribed order.
-However, two of the 14 included resources are eLearning modules that will award separate certificates upon completion of the modules.
-Awarding of the certificate does not assume completion of all resources contained on the page.
+Note: RE08 is a collection of resources and not a course.
+It does not have a designated start or finish, nor a prescribed order.
+Two of the included resources are eLearning modules that provide separate certificates upon completion.
+Receipt of a certificate does not indicate completion of all resources within this collection.

 Various: eLearning, video, reading material and other resources Varies per item

-The following 5 instructional videos are a duplication of those listed as pre-requisites on the QC18 Suicide Prevention Skills: Core (SPS:C) workshop enrolment page.
+The following five instructional videos duplicate those listed as pre-requisites on the QC18 Suicide Prevention Skills: Core (SPS:C) workshop enrolment page.

-They are made available here for those who are not enrolling in the full QC18 workshop but are still interested in acquiring foundational knowledge about core suicide prevention models described in our training.
+They are provided for learners who are not enrolling in the full QC18 workshop but wish to gain foundational knowledge of the core suicide prevention models covered in the training.

 Resource Varies per item